Patrick Yazbek: Youth

 Yazbek was selected for the Australia national under-23 team ahead of their qualifiers for the 2022 AFC U-23 Asian Cup.
 He played in both of Australia's games against Indonesia in October 2021, helping his side qualify for the final tournament.
 In the 2022 AFC U-23 Asian Cup, Yazbek played six games; Australia finished in fourth place, losing the third place match against Japan.

 Senior

-Yazbek was named in the Australia squad for the 2026 FIFA World Cup qualifying matches against Lebanon, the country in which his parents were born in and who he was also eligible to represent.
+Yazbek was named in the Australia squad for the 2026 FIFA World Cup qualifying matches against Lebanon, the country from which his parents were from and who he was also eligible to represent.
 Lebanon manager Miodrag Radulović criticised Yazbek for his decision to represent Australia, saying he "would be better to be one of the leaders in our team than sitting on the bench [for Australia]."
-Yazbek did not feature in the first match at Western Sydney Stadium on 21 March, instead making his debut on 26 March at the Canberra Stadium, managing one assist for John Iredale in a 5–0 victory.
+Yazbek did not feature in the first match at Western Sydney Stadium on 21 March, instead making his debut on 26 March at the Canberra Stadium, providing one assist for John Iredale in a 5–0 victory.

 Ahead of Australia's 2026 World Cup qualification matches against China and Japan, Socceroos coach Tony Popovic called up Yazbeck as an injury replacement for Massimo Luongo and Connor Metcalfe.